-- RTL Project: You can add RTL source files and constraints, configure IP with the Vivado IP catalog, create IP subsystems with the Vivado IP integrator, synthesize and implement the design, and perform design planning and analysis. - Post-Synthesis Project: You can import third-party netlists, implement the design, and perform design planning and analysis. - I/O Planning Project: You can create an empty project for use with early I/O planning and device exploration prior to having RTL sources. - Imported Project: You can import existing project sources from the ISE Design Suite, Xilinx Synthesis Technology (XST), or Synopsys Synplify. - Example Project: You can explore several example projects, including example Zynq®-7000 SoC or MicroBlazeTM embedded designs with available Xilinx evaluation boards. - Partial Reconfiguration Project: You can dynamically reconfigure an operating FPGA design by loading a partial bitstream file to modify reconfigurable regions of the device.
-The Partial Reconfiguration (PR) feature requires a separate license.
+- RTL Project: You can add RTL source files and constraints, configure IP with the Vivado IP catalog, create IP subsystems with the Vivado IP integrator, synthesize and implement the design, and perform design planning and analysis. - Post-Synthesis Project: You can import third-party netlists, implement the design, and perform design planning and analysis. - I/O Planning Project: You can create an empty project for use with early I/O planning and device exploration prior to having RTL sources. - Imported Project: You can import existing project sources from the ISE Design Suite, Xilinx Synthesis Technology (XST), or Synopsys Synplify. - Example Project: You can explore several example projects, including example Zynq®-7000 SoC or MicroBlazeTM embedded designs with available Xilinx evaluation boards.

+DFx: You can dynamically reconfigure an operating FPGA design by loading a partial bitstream file to modify reconfigurable regions of the device.